-๐Ÿ‡น๐Ÿ‡ฒ Turkmenistan visa for United States citizens
+๐Ÿ‡น๐Ÿ‡ฒ Turkmenistan visa for Americans

 United States passport holders must apply for a visa at a Turkmenistan consulate or embassy before travelling.
 Expect documents, an appointment, and lead time measured in weeks.